 Verse 21: "that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me."

-Here in His great intecessory prayer Jesus prays for each and every child of God to abide in the same unity which exists between He and the Father, a unity which allows for diversity of persons in dwelled by the Holy Spirit; thereby forming a oneness with God.
-The ultimate result will be that the world comes to believe that Jesus was sent by the Father.
+Here in His "Great Intercessory Prayer," Jesus prays for each child of God to abide in the same unity that exists between He and the Father that allows for the indwelling of the Holy Spirit, thereby forming a oneness with God.

 Verse 22: "The glory that you have given me I have given to them, that they may be one even as we are one,"

-Remember that Jesus is speaking, or praying for those who will believe because of the testimony of the disciples.
+Jesus is speaking (praying), for those who will believe because of the testimony of the disciples.

-This is a prophetic, or proleptic statement as some scholars might say, in that He is speaking in present tense concerning the glory His followers will one day receive.
-I like to think of it as His speaking it into existence.
+This is a prophetic, or proleptic statement.
+He is speaking in present tense concerning the glory those who have been born again will one day receive.

 Verse 23: "I in them and you in me, that they may become perfectly one, so that the world may know that you sent me and loved them even as you loved me."